strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 We recommend running step 5 to view the completed demo.

->Steps 6 and 7 requires an external database for persistence.
-These two steps will not run automatically unless you have MongoDB/MySQL running properly.
+>To run steps 6 or 7, you need to start the corresponding database for that
+>particular step.

 ##Tutorial